morgangallant/scheduler/README.md

 request is legit, as well as the end-application to verify the request is coming from the scheduler.
 The endpoint is simply the URL to send HTTP requests to.

+This scheduler also has support for CRON-type expressions.
+This allows the application to specify a set of id's to run on a schedule.
+You should probably just make a request on application start with all the IDs and the relevant CRON expressions.
+This will tear-down the world and re-start the CRON server with the new values.
+This is how you should do it, especially in auto-deployment environments.
+When a cron job fires, the application will get a POST with the "cron\_id" set.
+You should check for this in the message and respond appropriately.

 Example Usage:

 Scheduling a Job